Causally Fair Node Classification on Non-IID Graph Data: Experiments

-We evaluate the performance of the proposed framework in terms of prediction accuracy and fairness.
-For non-causal fairness notions, we use demographic parity, which is the most widely used fairness notion in the fairness-aware learning field, to evaluate the fairness performance at the group level.
-Demographic parity requires the decision made by the classifier to be independent of the sensitive attribute.
-Usually, it is quantified with regard to \textit{risk difference} (\textbf{RD}), i.e., the difference in the positive predictions between the sensitive group and the non-sensitive group.
+\textbf{Fairness Metrics:} We evaluate the performance of the proposed framework in terms of prediction accuracy and fairness.
+For non-causal fairness notions, we use demographic parity, a widely used fairness notion, to evaluate group-level fairness.
+Demographic parity requires classifier decisions to be independent of the sensitive attribute.
+It is usually quantified by \textit{risk difference} (\textbf{RD}), i.e., the difference in positive prediction rates between the favorable and unfavorable groups.
 It can be expressed as $\big|\E_{X|S=s^+}[\hat{Y}] - \E_{X|S=s^-}[\hat{Y}] \big|$.
-For causal fairness notions, we consider both the IID and the non-IID (i.e., graph-based) causal fairness notions.
+For causal fairness notions, we consider both IID and non-IID, i.e., graph-based, causal fairness notions.
 We denote the IID causal fairness as \textbf{CF} whose calculation and estimation approaches are described in the appendix.
-On the other hand, we denote the graph-based causal fairness notion as \textbf{gCF}, which is described in Eq.~\eqref{eq:fcausal}.
+We denote the graph-based causal fairness notion by \textbf{gCF}, as described in Equation~\ref{eq:gcf_regularization}.